BryanWilhite/Blog/presentation/entry/2012/2012-05-18-silverlight-biggestbox-feature-complete-so-what.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "All of the features for my Silverlight BiggestBox are now running in the application.
-This means that the only expected changes to this application will be related to adding new samples to the application—these additions largely come from my current W2 l...", "inceptDate": "2012-05-18T11:13:00",
-  "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "Silverlight BiggestBox Feature Complete “…So what!”", "documentShortName": "2012-05-18-silverlight-biggestbox-feature-complete-so-what", "fileName": "index.html",
+  "path": "./entry/2012-05-18-silverlight-biggestbox-feature-complete-so-what",
+  "date": "2012-05-18T18:13:00.000Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2012-05-18T18:13:00.000Z",
-  "slug": "silverlight-biggestbox-feature-complete-so-what",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "Silverlight BiggestBox Feature Complete “…So what!”"
+  "clientId": "2012-05-18-silverlight-biggestbox-feature-complete-so-what",
+  "tag": "{\r\n  \"extract\": \"All of the features for my Silverlight BiggestBox are now running in the application.
+This means that the only expected changes to this application will be related to adding new samples to the application—these additions largely come from my current W2 l...\"\r\n}"
 }
 ---

+# Silverlight BiggestBox Feature Complete “…So what!”

 [<img alt="Microsoft BUILD conference in Anaheim 9/13/11." src="http://farm7.staticflickr.com/6064/6144570321_b374f0b3a5.jpg">](http://www.flickr.com/photos/buildwindows/6144570321/ "Microsoft BUILD conference in Anaheim 9/13/11.")